 ACT Natimuk’s board comprises seven members, drawn from the membership of the organisation.
+Current Executive positions are Chair, Vice Chair, Secretary, Treasurer and three Committee Members.

-The strength of ACT Natimuk’s board has been an ability to ‘shapeshift’ and arrange its capacity around the individual projects it chooses to deliver.
-This model has allowed the organisation to achieve a high level of cultural agency (self-determination and creative independence) over the
+The strength of ACT Natimuk’s board has been an ability to draw on its many talents to arrange and adapt its capacity around the projects and events

-2022 BOARD, COMMITTEE & STAFF
+2025 BOARD, COMMITTEE & STAFF

-VICE CHAIR – SUE PAVLOVICH
+VICE CHAIR – JACQUIE TINKLER

-TREASURER – TONY NOLLER
+TREASURER – ROSS TINKLER

 GENERAL COMMITTEE MEMBER – GAIL HARRADINE